 If your module version does not follow this scheme, CEKit will log a warning.
 In case you use your own versioning scheme you can ignore this warning.

 Parsing

 Every version of module is parsed internally.
 Before we can do this any version is converted to string.
-This means that and are exactly the same versions for CEKit.
+This means that version: 1.0 and version: "1.0"

+are exactly the same versions for CEKit.